CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

-Job configuriation for Galaxy v19.01 or higher
+Job configuration for Galaxy v19.01 or higher
 ==============================================

 Simple configuration